MichaelHaussmann/spil/docs/glossary.md

 `project/s/sq010/sh0010/**/ma?state=p`
 Search all maya files for shot 0010, that are published.

-A Uri can contain optional fields, that get applied only where they already exist (fields are only updated, never added).
+A Query can contain optional fields, that get applied only where they already exist (fields are only updated, never added).
 Optional fields are prefixed with `~`.